status-im/handbook.status.im/src/fundamentals/essential-reading.md

 We encourage using some time to learn about things related to your tasks and our collective mission.
 Make your peers aware of you being on/offline and that the team's progress doesn't get hindered.
 Feel free to discuss it openly and agree on timing with everyone involved.

+We offer an annual learning budget of 170 USD for each core contributor.
+You can use this budget towards things like books, conferences, or online courses.
+Speak with your team lead to request additional funding if needed.

+> ℹ️ Team leads: if there's room in your budget, you can approve learning requests directly.
+Otherwise, create a [funding request](./finance/requesting-funding.md).

 If you need a reference, a regular contributor could spend their first 1-4 weeks spending 50% of their billed hours to learn and ~2-5 hours p/w after that on an ongoing basis.
 This is just an example, and we encourage you to figure out a learning cadence that best helps you succeed in contributing to Status.

 We've made a selection of readings that can help give you more context of our vision and culture.

-We've added PDFs whenever possible, but you can also order them and [file a reimbursement](/src/finance/expense-reimbursements.md).
+We've added PDFs whenever possible, but you can also order them and [file a reimbursement](/src/finance/expense-reimbursements.md) for books or other applicable learning expenses.
 Read them at your own pace!
 We highly recommend you read the first group; the second one is nice to go through but less critical.

 ## Essential reading